ibm-cloud-docs/cis/glb.md

 {:#cis-health-check}

 A health check helps gain insight into the availability of pools so that traffic can be routed to the healthy ones.
 These checks periodically send HTTP, HTTPS, or TCP requests and monitor the responses.
 They can be configured with a customized port, interval, timeout, status code, and more.
 As soon as a pool is marked unhealthy, traffic is intelligently rerouted to another available pool.
-Be aware that your logs have references to Cloudflare because of IBM's partnership with Cloudflare to power CIS.
+Be aware that your logs have references to Cloudflare because of IBM's partnership with Cloudflare to power {{site.data.keyword.cis_short_notm}}.
 {:note}

 ### Health Check Events